 • Decrease in full range of movement

-• Tenderness over the joint line discomfort while walking
+• Tenderness over the joint line and discomfort while walking

 Treatment for Anterior Cruciate Ligament sprains

 Treatment for an ACL tear can vary based on a person’s individual needs.
-For instance, the young athlete associated with agility sports will probably require surgery to soundly resume sports.
+For example, the young athlete associated with agility sports will most probably require surgery to soundly resume sports.
 The less active, usually older, individual might possibly get back to a quieter lifestyle without surgery.

 • Bracing.
 Your chiropractor may recommend a brace to guard your knee from instability.
-To help protect your knee, you could be given crutches to help keep you against putting weight on your leg.
+You may be give crutches to help your knee and keep you putting weight on your leg.

 • Physical rehabilitation.
 As the swelling decreases, a careful rehabilitation program commences.
 Specific exercises will restore function to your knee and strengthen the lower limb muscles that support it.